 suejak Posted April 11, 2015 Report Share Posted April 11, 2015 Yeah, I love SQ4.
 And my favourite part of the game is the mall scene, which is probably objectively the worst-made section in any SQ game. :P There's no motivation or any indication of what to do, and then all of a sudden a deus ex machina in the form of a Sequel Police vehicle shows up when you step on a random pixel in the arcade, which you have no reason to step on unless you read a walkthrough or are wandering around, aimless and desperate to progress.
 Of course, they will only appear after you've finished a prerequisite laundry list of other arbitrary tasks you didn't know were prerequisites, such as the identity fraud thing.
 Why did you need that money from the ATM, anyway?
 You don't know you need the money until you get to Vohaul's fortress, so you have to steal the money before the game will let you leave, then NOT spend the money until later, when you come back...?
 Check out this vintage hint thread: SQ4 Shopping Mall: If you have gotten everything you can from the stores and you want to leave, go back to the arcade and play the video game again (I think you have to win), when you finish, walk to the back right corner of the room and the sequel police will show up in a time pod which you can later steal.
 You may want to write down the time coordinates they had used to get to the mall, then you can go back if you need to.
 You don't have to win.
 You don't even have to play.
 Just walk past the sushi bar.
 Ohhh ok.
 The sushi bar. (?)
 Of course, it all makes sense in hindsight or when you know the bigger picture or when you read a hintbook, but I think the designers didn't care or didn't think from the perspective of the player.
 That stuff combined with the bugs and programming (shootout scene that unnecessarily relies on processor cycles, producing a game-ending bug within a year or two) are what I mean by "unpolished".
 Quote Link to comment Share on other sites More sharing options...

 Frede Posted April 11, 2015 Report Share Posted April 11, 2015 May I ask-- What about the vibe feels different?
 I actually feel that the original 1-3 are different from 4-6 and SQ1VGA in terms of vibe-- SQ1, the original, has some snark, but feels pretty much like straight sci-fi compared to the later games; SQ2 feels like a parody, but...Less snark.
 SQ3 we get a bit of snarkiness, but aimed at Roger...But again, a bit.
 In SQ4 we get the beginning of treating Roger like he's a total dumbass, we get the treatment of the player as sort of dumb, too (not to offend, playful of course), we get the very cynical and acidic wit and vibe...SQ5 feels like a return to the more straightforward feel of 1-3 but there's still that acidic undercurrent, and SQ6 takes the cake in it's treatment of Roger and the player.
 SQ1 VGA feels much more in line (IMO) with 4-6 for me because of this.
 Plus, SQ1 VGA began the tradition of having the ships look ridiculous - The Arcada looking like a chicken and the Deltaur looking like an insect; the Garbage Scow in 5 looking like a vacuum cleaner; the DeepShip looking like a jock strap.
 And then you have such classic moments in SQ1VGA like the "Instant Replay" death and the taunting, jaded death message about lawyers; the death message when you die of thirst on Kerona.
 While the art style might be different, I've never felt the vibe was off...Am curious to hear your POV :) Good question! :) I think Gareth said it pretty well.
 To me, the remake eschews all kinds of subtlety.
 With all fear of sounding a tad pretentious, it's just a loud, busy game.
 A spaceship entering hyperspace looks like Space Quest IV's time rip tunnel on LSD.
 Yes - merely travelling in space apparently looks more spectacular than travelling through time or entering a black hole.
 Roger screams like the Wicked Witch when he's melted by acid, and BOOM - we've got an instant replay lined up for you too!
 Which I don't really think of as a classic Space Quest moment, btw.
 It's a one-off that's unique to this game, isn't it?
 The backgrounds look like Ray Harryhausen on a sugar rush.
 I could go on, and I do realise that none of the stuff I highlight above is inherently bad.
 But it makes it extremely different.
 I'm not sure I agree 100% with Gareth that the remake has no artistic value.
 It does have a very interesting style, which adds a unique twist to the game, but we do know that adding artistic value to SQ1 was not Sierra's main motivation for remaking it.
 Applying the jazz standard terminology, the loud, busy SQ1VGA is not just another interpretation of Some Day My Prince Will Come or Greensleeves.
 It's Weather Report's take on Rockin' in Rhythm.
 And, like I said I do enjoy SQ1VGA's art style, I actually like that version, but I can also totally understand why an oldschool jazz purist probably won't.
-Much like I can relate to the more negative points of view here.
-JDHJANUS and drdrslashvohaul 2 Quote Link to comment Share on other sites More sharing options...
+Much like I can relate to the more negative points of view here. drdrslashvohaul and JDHJANUS 2 Quote Link to comment Share on other sites More sharing options...

 drdrslashvohaul Posted April 11, 2015 Report Share Posted April 11, 2015 We definitely disagree on this completely.
 For instance, you start out by saying "unless you take a remake and do something genuinely different with a well-known story, it serves very little artistic purpose."
 Later, you say the remake changes the art style like it's some sort of crime.
 You say "unless you're adding something, why bother?"
 Then you say, "SQ1 VGA's art style is completely out of sync with the rest of the series."
 Which is it?
 Is it too different or not different enough?
 Fair point.
 The answer seems to be that you just don't like what SQ1 VGA added, because you think it's cheap and corporate -- "lazy" rather than a real artistic product.
 I definitely don't agree.
 I think SQ1 VGA is beautiful and has many important contributions -- maybe they're not what Scott Murphy wants, though.
 Fair point.
 So, perhaps I'll rephrase.
 I don't like what SQ1VGA did with it.
 And no, I don't find covers of jazz standard inherently bad.
 (I don't like jazz, though, so that's a bad analogy.)
 I don't find re-makes or covers inherently bad.
 But the ones that get me interested are the ones that do something different, interesting and accomplished.
 I really get the feeling that SQ1VGA was ground out in a very plastic way.
 I can see what they were trying to do with the 50s aesthetic, but I think it's poorly executed.
 Whereas Johnny Cash's covers album, for example, was a really great example of genre changing and doing something really interesting with classic material.
 I should also probably clarify - I was outlining what I believed to be Scott's objections to re-makes.
 I don't necessarily 100% subscribe to that opinion.
 Anyway, a unique "cheapness" is definitely not something I feel when I play SQ1 VGA.
 Ironically, it is something I feel when I play the AGI games (cranked out in months on the same recycled engine) or when I play a game like SQ4 (which is unpolished, very clearly written on the fly, and 100% created primarily to cash in on new technology, like KQ5).Then we have completely different interpretations of SQ1 and SQ4.
 Which is fair enough.
 But I've never tried to pretend like Space Quest was high art, and for that reason, cheap remakes are often just as good as the originals.Cheap dig.
 I don't think SQ is high art.
 I'm trying to explain why I don't like SQ1VGA, and the artistic analogy is the best way of doing that.
 Nobody sane believes SQ1 is perfection.
 By the same token, churning out a VGA version to make a little money on the side really shows in the way it's constructed.
 I don't deny people tried their best within the confines of what they were given to do something with it.
 But ultimately, it just doesn't have any of the charm of the original.
 It's neither got the rough edges of the original games, not the depth of polish one would need to have a real "HD" remake.
 It's just... well... the "vibe" is off.
 Quote Link to comment Share on other sites More sharing options...